Managing Policy Bundles

 A description is optional but recommended.
-Once created a unique ID (UUID) will be automatically created by the Anchore Engine.
+Once created a unique ID (UUID) will be automatically created by Anchore Enterprise.

 Uploading a Policy Bundle

-If you have a JSON document containing an existing policy bundle then this may be uploaded into the Anchore Engine.
+If you have a JSON document containing an existing policy bundle then this may be uploaded into Anchore Enterprise.